Tetrachord: Romantic era

 All these scales are formed by two complete disjunct tetrachords: contrarily to Greek and Medieval theory, the tetrachords change here from scale to scale (i.e., the C major tetrachord would be C–D–E–F, the D major one D–E–F♯–G, the C minor one C–D–E♭–F, etc.).
-The 19th-century theorists of ancient Greek music believed that this had also been the case in Antiquity, and imagined that there had existed Dorian, Phrygian or Lydian tetrachords.
+The 19th-century theorists of ancient Greek music believed that this had also been the case in Antiquity, and imagined that there had existed Dorian, Phrygian, or Lydian tetrachords.
 This misconception was denounced in Otto Gombosi's thesis (1939).

 20th-century analysis

-Theorists of the later 20th century often use the term "tetrachord" to describe any four-note set when analysing music of a variety of styles and historical periods.
+Theorists of the late 20th century often use the term "tetrachord" to describe any four-note set when analysing music of a variety of styles and historical periods.